opensearch-project/project-website/_posts/2024-04-02-Multilingual-Search.md

 ---

 In traditional lexical search we often use text analysis to improve search results.
-OpenSearch uses [analyzers](https://opensearch.org/docs/latest/analyzers/) to refine, tokenize and convert text fields before storing them in an index.
+OpenSearch uses [analyzers](https://opensearch.org/docs/latest/analyzers/) to refine, tokenize, and convert text fields before storing them in an index.
-As an example, indexing `<p><b>Actions</b> speak louder than <em>words</em></p>` can result in the following tokens indexed: [`action`, `speak`, `loud`, `word`].
+As an example, indexing `<p><b>Actions</b> speak louder than <em>words</em></p>` can result in the following indexed tokens: [`action`, `speak`, `loud`, `word`].
-The behaviour depends on the analyzers you defined for your text fields.
+The behavior depends on the analyzers you define for your text fields.

-In recent years other approaches besides lexical search arose.
+In recent years, additional approaches have emerged.
 Semantic search considers the context and intent of a search query.
-It does so by converting text to vectors in a process called `embeddings`.
+It does so by converting text to vectors through `embeddings`.
-This allows finding documents that are semantically similar and don't necessarily match word by word.
+This allows you to find documents that are semantically similar and don't necessarily match word for word.

-How can semantic search help us not only with understanding an intent of a search query, but also with multilingual search?
+How can semantic search help not only with understanding the intent of a search query but also with multilingual search?
-Imagine you have an e-commerce site, and a product catalog.
-Using traditional lexical search brings several challenges:
+Imagine you have an e-commerce site and a product catalog.
+Traditional lexical search presents several challenges:
-* What happens if the catalog is in one language, and my users search in other languages?
+* What happens if the catalog is in one language and my users search in other languages?
 * What if my catalog items are defined in different languages?
-* How can I handle search requests or catalog items in languages that are not supported out-of-the-box in [OpenSearch language analyzers](https://opensearch.org/docs/latest/analyzers/language-analyzers/) (e.g., Hebrew)?
+* How can I handle search requests or catalog items in languages that are not supported out-of-the-box by [OpenSearch language analyzers](https://opensearch.org/docs/latest/analyzers/language-analyzers/) (for example, Hebrew)?

-Some of the above challenges could be solved using schema changes, custom code and ETL pipelines, but would greatly complicate the code base, require maintenance and labor time.
+Some of these challenges could be solved using schema changes, custom code, and extract, transform, and load (ETL) pipelines, but these solutions would greatly complicate the code base and require labor and maintenance.
-In this blog post we discuss how can we use semantic search with multilingual embedding models to overcome the challenges above.
+In this blog post we discuss how you can use semantic search with multilingual embedding models to overcome these challenges.

 ## Multilingual models
-Transforming text into a vector is in the heart of semantic search.
+Transforming text into a vector is at the heart of semantic search.
-Embedding models are trained on vast amounts of data and are able to convert text into vectors in a way that capture inherent properties and relationships in real-world data.
+Embedding models are trained on vast amounts of data and are able to convert text into vectors in a way that captures inherent properties and relationships in real-world data.
-Some embedding models are trained on more than one language and therefore can be used to search within a language or across languages.
+Some embedding models are trained on more than one language and therefore can be used to search across multiple languages.
-Examples for such models are [Cohere’s multilingual embedding model](https://docs.cohere.com/docs/multilingual-language-models) and [Amazon Titan Embeddings G1 - Text G1](https://docs.aws.amazon.com/bedrock/latest/userguide/titan-embedding-models.html)
+Examples of such models are [Cohere’s multilingual embedding model](https://docs.cohere.com/docs/multilingual-language-models) and [Amazon Titan Embeddings G1 - Text G1](https://docs.aws.amazon.com/bedrock/latest/userguide/titan-embedding-models.html).

-OpenSearch allows you to integrate multilingual embedding models into your search workflow with the following approaches:
+OpenSearch allows you to integrate multilingual embedding models into your search workflow using the following approaches:
 * Local models that are uploaded to your cluster locally, such as `huggingface/sentence-transformers/paraphrase-multilingual-MiniLM-L12-v2`
-* Externally hosted models on third-party platform such as [Cohere](https://cohere.com/) and [Amazon Bedrock](https://aws.amazon.com/bedrock/).
+* Externally hosted models on third-party platforms such as [Cohere](https://cohere.com/) or [Amazon Bedrock](https://aws.amazon.com/bedrock/).

-For an explanation on the tradeoffs between the approaches see [choosing a model](https://opensearch.org/docs/latest/ml-commons-plugin/integrating-ml-models/#choosing-a-model)
+For an explanation of the tradeoffs between these approaches, see [Choosing a model](https://opensearch.org/docs/latest/ml-commons-plugin/integrating-ml-models/#choosing-a-model).

 ## Using multilingual embedding models in OpenSearch
-We will now go over the steps required to allow multilingual search using an externally hosted model on Cohere.
+We will now go over the steps required to allow multilingual search using a model externally hosted on Cohere.
-For a tutorial showing how to use a local model please follow [this guide](https://repost.aws/articles/ARwaKLdzGDShq-O2OMU2Nnhg/multilingual-search-with-amazon-opensearch).
+For a tutorial showing how to use a local model, please see [this guide](https://repost.aws/articles/ARwaKLdzGDShq-O2OMU2Nnhg/multilingual-search-with-amazon-opensearch).

-Connecting to externally hosted models is done through [Connectors](https://opensearch.org/docs/latest/ml-commons-plugin/remote-models/connectors/).
+You can connect to externally hosted models through [connectors](https://opensearch.org/docs/latest/ml-commons-plugin/remote-models/connectors/).
 OpenSearch provides [connector blueprints](https://opensearch.org/docs/latest/ml-commons-plugin/remote-models/connectors/#supported-connectors) for various third-party platforms.

-### Creating the Cohere Connector
+### Creating the Cohere connector
-We will start by following the instructions for [Cohere Embedding Connector Blueprint](https://github.com/opensearch-project/ml-commons/blob/2.x/docs/remote_inference_blueprints/cohere_connector_embedding_blueprint.md#cohere-embedding-connector-blueprint).
+Start by following the instructions in the [Cohere Embedding Connector Blueprint](https://github.com/opensearch-project/ml-commons/blob/2.x/docs/remote_inference_blueprints/cohere_connector_embedding_blueprint.md#cohere-embedding-connector-blueprint).
-Make sure you pass one of Cohere's [multilingual embedding models](https://docs.cohere.com/reference/embed) such as `embed-multilingual-v3.0` when creating your connector:
+Make sure you pass one of Cohere's [multilingual embedding models](https://docs.cohere.com/reference/embed), such as `embed-multilingual-v3.0`, when creating your connector:
 ```json
 POST /_plugins/_ml/connectors/_create
 {